-A rule, convention or standard is deleted when it is no longer to be applied or has been superseded.
-Deleted entries are removed from the reference book.
+A rule, convention or standard is deleted when it is no longer applicable or has been superseded.
+Deleted entries are removed.

 New, updated and deleted guidance and references

 New guidance and references are added in the most relevant location.
 They are deleted if no longer required.
 Guidance and references are updated by making the appropriate changes to the existing text of the guidance or reference.